underspecified/xml2sexp/README.md

 Binaries are in bin/, source code is in scheme/

-* xml2sexp: converts cabocha XML to s-expressions, unpacking the Mecab part-of-speech features into labeled attributes
+* cabocha2sxml: converts cabocha XML to SXML s-expressions, unpacking the Mecab part-of-speech features into labeled attributes

 S-expression Format
 -------------------